 The cost of a mezzanine floor can vary depending on a number of factors which is why we’d suggest getting in touch for a more accurate quote.
 However, you need to be aware of the things that are likely to have an impact on the cost of your mezzanine floor.
 The size of the mezzanine floor is one of the biggest factors that will impact the cost.
 The larger the mezzanine, the more it’s going to cost due to the amount of material and planning that you’re going to need.
 Similarly, your choice of materials will have an impact.
 The choice of material will often depend on the use case of the mezzanine but the more expensive materials will, in turn, increase the quote that you receive.

 Mezzanine floors by Advanced Commercial Interiors

-Planning an office fit out and want a mezzanine floor but are not sure if it is a viable option in your building, or are you unsure of the legal hurdles you must overcome?
+Planning an office fit-out or warehouse refurbishment and want a mezzanine floor but are not sure if it is a viable option in your building, or are you unsure of the legal hurdles you must overcome?

 Here at aci™, we have the answers and experience to quickly assess your requirements, consider building regulation requirements and quote for a fully compliant mezzanine floor scheme – all free of charge!